The Swimming Victoria Performance Pathways Program underpins Swimming

 - Create an upward pressure for success by influencing development at a District level.

 The Victorian State Team competes at the annual State Teams Championships in Canberra.

-Our PhysioHealth Victorian State Team delivered our best result since 2012 at the 2018 State Teams Championships, from 3-5 October at the AIS in Canberra.
+Last year, our PhysioHealth Victorian State Team delivered our best result since 2012 at the 2018 State Teams Championships.
 We saw some great swimming, new records set, unforgettable memories made and a strong team spirit which secured our second-place finish.

 Well done to all athletes, coaches, technical officials and support staff for their efforts and achievements at the 2018 State Teams Championships.
 Also, a big thank you to PhysioHealth for supporting the team, in particular, team Physio, Alicia, and to EVO Sportswear for decking out the team in their uniforms.

 To prepare Australia’s next generation of swimmers for senior performance excellence, SAL, through the State Technical Directors has thoroughly reviewed the Performance Pathway program.
 The State and National Talent Program now will be known as Swimming Australia’s ‘Flippers’ program.
 The program will feature a combination of activities delivered by each State and Nationally with the aim of preparing identified athletes to successfully transition to the pinnacle of swimming in Australia - the Dolphins Swim Team.etes, while also positively impacting the daily training environment for all swimmers within the home program.

 These programs are managed by SAL’s Performance Pathway staff and the relevant State Swimming Associations (SSA’s).
 Primarily, the Flippers programs are funded by the Australian Institute of Sport (AIS), State Swimming Associations and will include a small financial contribution from each participating athlete.